Welcome to the Court of Common Pleas 43rd Judicial District

 As of March 16, 2020, President Judge Margherita Patti-Worthington declared a judicial emergency in the 43rd Judicial District of Pennsylvania for the period of March 16, 2020 to April 14, 2020.
 On April 1, 2020, that original declaration period was extended to April 30, 2020 via the issuance of Emergency Administrative Order 73 AD 2020.
 On April 22, 2020, the Court’s Declaration of Judicial Emergency was extended to May 31, 2020 via the issuance of Emergency Administrative Order 76 AD 2020.

-On May 29, 2020, the President Judge issued Emergency Administrative Order 83 AD 2020 which extended the Judicial Emergency through September 7, 2020.
+On May 29, 2020, the President Judge issued Emergency Administrative Order 83 AD 2020 which extended the Judicial Emergency through September 7, 2020 and provided a transitional protocol document (incorporated into the Order as Appendix A).

-Excerpts from the latest Court’s Emergency Administrative Order (83 AD 2020) and the Transitional Protocol follow; please be sure to read the complete Order with all of its Appendices (electronic copies of ALL of the Court’s Emergency Administrative Orders are available by clicking the applicable link above):
+Excerpts from the latest Court’s Emergency Administrative Order (83 AD 2020) and the transitional protocols follow; please be sure to read the complete Order with all of its Appendices (electronic copies of ALL of the Court’s Emergency Administrative Orders are available by clicking the applicable link above):

 All Courts of the 43rd Judicial District, Monroe County, including Magisterial District Courts and the Court of Common Pleas, are generally open to the public, subject to the restrictions set forth in this Court’s Transition Protocol, a copy of which is attached as Appendix A, and Administrative Orders Nos.
 76 AD 2020 and 78 AD 2020, attached as Appendices B and C respectively.